 Join the live-stream here Fridays from 10:30am -11:25am followed by a Q&A panel between our speaker, faculty, and students until 11:45am.

-This is a hybrid event with in-person attendance in Wu and Chen and virtual attendance via Zoom.
-This week’s presenter will be in-person as well.
+This is a hybrid event with in-person attendance in Wu and Chen and virtual attendance on Zoom.

 Now that a significant fraction of human knowledge has been shared through the Internet, scraped and squashed into the weights of Large Language Models (LLMs), do we still need embodiment and interaction with the physical world to build representations?
 Is there a dichotomy between LLMs and “large world models”?
 What is the role of visual perception in learning such models?
 Can perceptual agents trained by passive observation learn world models suitable for control?

 To begin tackling these questions, I will first address the issue of controllability of LLMs.
 LLMs are stochastic dynamical systems, for which the notion of controllability is well established: The state (“of mind”) of an LLM can be trivially steered by a suitable choice of input given enough time and memory.
 However, the space of interest for control of an LLM is not that of words, but that of “meanings” expressible as sentences that a human could have spoken and would understand.
 Unfortunately, unlike controllability, the notions of meaning and understanding are not usually formalized in a way that is relatable to LLMs in use today.